 Eggs perform many functions in baking.
 They alter the texture and structure of the finished product in several ways.
 Eggs add moisture, act as binders, and emulsify (allow the fatty and watery parts to combine).
 They also contribute to leavening by forming a foam that can hold expanding air bubbles.
 Eggs will also affect the color and flavor of the item.
-But what if you’re allergic, or you’re following a vegan diet, or you ran out of eggs?
+Eggs are low in FODMAPs so there's no need to avoid them for the sake of the elimination diet, but what if you’re allergic, or you’re following a vegan diet, or you ran out of eggs?
 How do you find a substitute that can do everything an egg can do?
 And is it even possible while maintaining your low-FODMAP lifestyle?

 You might not be able to find a substitute that can do everything an egg can do.
 But if you know the egg’s function in a particular recipe, chances are good that there is another product that will work.

 There are of course exceptions.
 Recipes with more than two eggs are often not good candidates for egg replacement.
 Similarly, if the egg is primarily responsible for the structure of the recipe (as in a flourless cake or a custard), it might not be worth trying without eggs unless you’re willing to risk some failures.
 Finally, recipes that call for eggs to be separated into yolks and whites will not work with most egg replacers.

 Here is a list of egg replacers I’ve tried and like, and that are also appropriate for a low-FODMAP diet.
 Typically, the volume of an egg is 3-4 tablespoons, so most replacements for one egg will be approximately the same.